zhiheng-ma/zhiheng-ma.github.io/_pages/about.md

 # 🔥 News
+- *2025.02*: &nbsp;🎉🎉 Paper accepted by CVPR.
+Congratulations to AnJia!
 - *2025.02*: &nbsp;🎉🎉 Paper accepted by T-CSVT.
 Congratulations to Yaohui!
 - *2025.01*: &nbsp;🎉🎉 Paper accepted by T-PAMI.
 Congratulations to Hui Lin!
 - *2024.12*: &nbsp;🎉🎉 Paper accepted by AAAI 2025.
 Congratulations to Yaohui!